sagemath/trac_to_gh/Issue 940.md

 # Issue 940: read large output from octave (and probably matlab) takes *forever*

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/940

 Original creator: was